 The problem I have with Amish separatism is that it’s virtually impossible for Christians in that kind of community to reach out to unbelievers outside the group since their lifestyle is very different.
 The only hope they have is their young people staying as part of the community.
 Being extremely separate isn’t the answer.

 The other extreme isn’t desirable to me either.
 Christians must not adopt the unbelieving values and ideas of the culture around them either.
 For example, in the following picture, many baseball fans have assembled to watch a game.
 It’s in a stadium in which I have watched a game.
-How many fans have any thought of God?
+How many of those fans have any thought of God?

-My wife and I sat in the upper-deck “nose-bleed” section above left field at the upper-left of the picture.
+My late wife and I sat in the upper-deck “nose-bleed” section above left field at the upper-left of the picture.
 I imagine that very few of the fans were thinking about God during those three hours.
 On the other hand, God has taught me to praise him for his creation of the human body when athletes display their God-given talents.
 “The heavens display God’s glory; the earth, his handiwork” (Psalm 19:1).